yishuen/python-object-initialization-lab-nyc-ds-career-031119/README.md

 # Python Object Initialization Lab

 ## Introduction
 In this lab, we will practice defining classes with custom `__init__` methods.
-We will define two classes, Driver and Passenger in the driver.py and passenger.py files, respectively.
+We will define two classes, Driver in the cells below.
+Follow the instructions in order to get the tests to pass.

 ## Objectives